The Serpent's Fall

 * * *

-Amanda closed her eyes and tilted her head back to let the lukewarm water run over her face.
+Amanda closed her eyes, tilting her head back under the lukewarm spray.
 She wiped the water away from her eyes and opened them.
-Beady eyes glared back at her from a rat dangling off the copper pipe attached to the nozzle, enjoying a shared bath with Amanda.
+A rat dangled from the pipe, its beady eyes locked on hers, sharing her shower.
 She let out a high-pitched scream and, without thinking, slapped the rat square in the face.
 The rat dropped to the floor and scurried off through a hole in the wall.
 Next minute, Jack burst through the bathroom door with a baseball bat.
 More screams from Amanda, followed by surprised screams of his own.
 Amanda tried to cover her nakedness with the dirty shower curtain and threw the shampoo bottle at Jack.
 He ducked, but too late.
 The bottle hit him in the head with a thud.

 “Out!
 Get out!” she yelled.

-Jack covered his eyes in respect.
+Jack covered his eyes.
 “I heard screams and thought…”

 “It was a rat, but it’s gone.
 Now, go!”
 She pointed at the bathroom door.